gto76/python-cheatsheet/README.md

 def add(x, y):
     return x + y
 ```
 * **Using only `'@debug'` to decorate the add() function would not work here, because debug would then receive the add() function as a 'print_result' argument.
-Decorators can however manually check if the argument they received is a function and act accordingly.**
+Decorators can how&shy;ever manually check if the argument they received is a function and act accordingly.**

 Class